LibrariesHacked/data-storytelling/about.md

 It would be lovely if the stories in this project also included regularly published open datasets that could be used by others to expand on that story.

-However, I understand there can be concerns around this.
+However, I understand there can be a reluctance to do too much at once!
 We should at the least describe the data we're using, how to extract it from relevant systems, and the process used to analyse it.
 This will help others to replicate the work for themselves.

 ## Data protection and terms of use